lxqt/lxqt-menu-data/README.md

 ### Packages

 Packages will be available after the next release.

 For Arch based distros an [Aur Package](https://aur.archlinux.org/packages/lxqt-menu-data-git) is available.
+Please note that `lxqt-panel-git` and `lxqt-config-git` should be updated first.

 ### Translations